mmphego/mmphego.github.io/_posts/2021-06-16-How-I-setup-a-private-PyPI-server-using-Docker-and-Ansible-Continues.md

 To ensure deterministic `pypi_server` builds, I ran/did the following:

 - [x] Stopped `pypi_server` container, delete `pypi_server` on server
-- [x] Ran a CI job which builds and pushes docker images to our local docker registry.
+- [x] Ran a CI job that builds and pushes Docker images to our local docker registry.
 - [x] Started `pypi_server` container by executing `make pypi` whilst in the current working directory (ansible roles) on an ansible dedicated server.
 - [x] Verified if `pypi.domain` fqdn is up (`curl http://pypi.domain && dig pypi.domain`)
 - [x] In a virtual environment, installed a random Python package then rebuilt the wheel before pushing it to `pypi.domain`